hannahchan/Scaffold.Service/Scaffold/Docs/CodeReviewGuide.md

 ## How to Use

 The purpose of the code review guide is to help bring transparency and consistency to how code is reviewed.
+It is not intended to be used as a checklist!
+Reviewers are expected to use this guide in their context for which some thing may not be applicable.
+To surface architectural, design and productivity issues.

 - Apply context
 - Not a checklist